 Step 2.
 The Comment Mode

-Now from the left menu, you can select "Comment".
+Now from the left menu, you can select "Comment" in Tools.
 And here, you can see many annotation tools.
 It includes textbox, highlight, shapes, sticky notes, strikethrough, typewriter, and underline.

 Lastly, click the "Sticky note" button to take a note on the PDF.
 After that, click anywhere in the document to place the note.
 Also, you can put the reviews in the pop-up menu.